strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 ### Update imports manually

-To update all imports manually, find any imports of Strapi packages and rename them to `@strapi/package-name`.
+To update all imports manually, find any imports of Strapi packages (e.g. `strapi-package-name`) and rename them to `@strapi/package-name`.

 ## Update content-types getters